 World of WearableArt, Wellington

 It has no narration, no explanation and needs none.
-The World of WearableArt is simply a two-hour tour de force of breathtaking costumes, choreography and music that crosses all language barriers and, as a judge of the event once put it, "makes Lady Gaga look like a librarian".
-Now in its 30th year, the spectacular annual stage show and design competition draws thousands of people to Wellington from across the globe.
+The World of WearableArt is an out of the world, two-hour tour de force of breathtaking costumes, choreography and music that crosses all language barriers and, as a judge of the event once put it, "makes Lady Gaga look like a librarian".
+Now in its 31st year, the spectacular annual stage show and design competition draws thousands of people to Wellington while the design competition attracts entries from across the globe, vying for prizes including a four week residency at Cirque de Soleil in Montréal and an internship at Wellington's WETA Workshop.

 The World of WearableArt